Tay Bridge: Catastrophic failure

 On the night of 28 December 1879 at 7:15 p.m., the bridge collapsed after its central spans gave way during high winter gales.
 A train with six carriages carrying seventy-five passengers and crew, crossing at the time of the collapse, plunged into the icy waters of the Tay.
 All seventy-five people on board were killed.
 The disaster stunned the whole country and sent shock waves through the Victorian engineering community.
 The ensuing enquiry revealed that the design of the bridge had not accommodated for high winds.
 At the time of the collapse, a gale estimated at force ten or eleven (Tropical Storm force winds: 55–72 mph had been blowing down the Tay estuary at right angles to the bridge.
 The train engine (North British Railway no. 224) was salvaged from the river and subsequently restored for service on the railway.
+It gained the nickname "The Diver" as a result of its accident and difficult recovery.

 The collapse of the bridge, despite opening only nineteen months earlier after being found safe by the Board of Trade, had a long-term effect on wider society.
 According to some commenters, it is still regarded as having been the most notorious bridge disaster to have ever occurred in the British Isles.
 The disaster was commemorated in "The Tay Bridge Disaster", one of the best-known verse efforts of William McGonagall.
 Today, the stumps of the original bridge piers are still visible above the surface of the Tay even at high tide.

 In 2005, Scottish playwright Mike Gibb and composer Mairi Paton premiered their musical titled Five Pound and Twa Bairns in Dundee.
 It focuses on three fictional women from very different backgrounds who lose men in the disaster.
 The musical has had several further productions, including three separate sold-out runs at Dundee Rep Theatre.